St Patrick's Day Fires 2018

 On St Patrick’s Day 2018 the Heytesbury District experienced severe fires that burnt more than 40,000 Hectares of Public and Private land.
 The Department of Environment, Land, Water and Planning coordinated $620,000 of rehabilitation works within the district with funding and support coming from local councils, committees of management and community groups.

-HDLN's role in providing support to Impacted landowners, Government and Non-Government organizations during the recovery phase has been documented in the booklet 'Devastation to Restoration', available from the Timboon office on request.
+HDLN's role in providing support to Impacted landowners, Government and Non-Government organizations during the recovery phase has been documented in the booklet 'Devastation to Restoration', available by clicking on the image or in hard copy from the Timboon office.

 The ecologists Landtech Consulting assessed the impact of the drone on revegetation/recruitment, comparing images taken from drone flights in 2020 and 2022.